Self-guided Sightseeing Tour #7 in Tainan, Taiwan

 Show sight on map

-Kaiji Tianhou Ancestral Temple, also known as Kaiji Tianhou Temple, is located in the North District of Tainan City, Taiwan, and is a temple dedicated to Mazu.
-The temple is the earliest Mazu temple on the island of Taiwan, so it is named "Kaiji".
-Its alias "Little Mazu Temple" is the opposite of the ceremonial Da Tianhou Temple, which is commonly known as "Big Mazu Temple", and because it is located in "Shui Tsai Mei", it is also called Shui Tsai Mei Mazu Temple.
+Kaiji Tianhou ancestral temple, also known as Kaizhen Hou Palace, is located in the North District of Tainan City, Taiwan.
+It is the temple that worships Mazu.
+Because the temple is the earliest Mazu Temple in Taiwan, it is named "Kaishi".
+Its alias "Little Mazu Temple" is opposite to the worship of the "Mother's Temple".

 Wikipedia: 開基天后宮 (ZH)